 They call it ‘Internet club music’.
 Spain’s biggest Future Beats club night takes over Barcelona’s five-room Razzmatazz club every Saturday evening, and features the up-and-coming stars o fthe hardcore continuum – artists who are writing the future of dubstep, garage and jungle, such as AarabMuzik, Baauer, Nguzunguzu and local Alizzz.

-In 2008 Gon and I started our adventures on the edges of electronic music at Nitsa@Apolo, and we’re still going hard.
+It's nine years since Gon and Pau started their adventures on the edges of electronic music at Nitsa@Apolo, and they're still going hard.
 With an upbeat soundtrack of ’90s house, served with plentiful helpings of disco, boogie and soul, Libido has become an institution.
-The line-up mainly consists of local DJs, although to mix things up a bit we also invite monthly international guests, among them Rick Wilhite, Mr. Mendel, Jovon and more.
+The line-up mainly consists of local DJs, although to mix things up a bit they also invite monthly international guests, among them Rick Wilhite, Mr. Mendel, Jovon and more.

 If you end up at Switch, you might well find Sunny Graves, Fede Erdán, Abu Sou or Nehuen at the decks.
 At this half-bar, half-club hybrid hangout, which is managed by the impeccable Deckard, they serve generous cocktails that you can enjoy in two connected spaces (one more laid-back, the other with a DJ booth and bar) with music selected by the best DJs in town.
 Not to be missed.